Piaomu/foma-app/README.md

 ## What is Foma?

 Foma is a **free, local-first desktop writing app** for novelists, game writers, and worldbuilders.
-Your manuscripts, your worldbuilding, your version history — all stored as plain files on your machine.
-No accounts, no subscriptions, no cloud lock-in.
+Your manuscripts, your worldbuilding, your version history — all stored as transparent markdown files on your machine.
+No accounts.
+No subscriptions.
+No cloud lock-in.

 Write in a modern distraction-free editor.
 Organize your world alongside your manuscript.
 Let built-in version control remember every draft so you never lose a word.